 To provide educational resources to help aspiring artists gain the entrepreneurial knowledge and skills needed to establish and maintain a career as an independent artist.

 Annual SEA Conference - The event is held the end of February.
-2018 dates TBA.
 The annual conference brings together successful self-employed artists in the visual, performing, literary, and media arts with college students, serious high school students, and community artists.
 Through interactive workshops, artist led sessions, panel discussions, keynote presentations, mock auditions, and one-on-one mentoring sessions attendees learn about a variety of business issues facing independent artists.
 Topics vary each year but often include pricing, marketing, bookkeeping, copyrights, licensing, publishing, exhibiting, auditioning, and much more.
 Additional activities include a juried college art exhibit, a create room sponsored by Blick Art Materials, gallery reception, an improved Creative Pitch Competition with over $3,000 in prizes and more.
+Due to Covid-19, there will be no in-person conference February 2021.

 Regional events are held throughout the country and are usually one or two day events with similar activities to that of the annual conference.
 Locations have included: